 By centering James in the article, Mail is amplifying his anti-trans messages and making his comments seem newsworthy.
 The argument in favor of highlighting him and his comments, from a news point of view, is that voters should be informed of his actions and stances since he’s a gubernatorial candidate.
-A better way to have covered his could have interviewed gender experts in academia and at national nonprofits to talk about the implications of his words and explain why they’re derogatory and incorrect.
+A better way to have covered this could have been to interview gender experts in academia and at national nonprofits to talk about the implications of his words and explain why they’re derogatory and incorrect.
 If the Daily Mail had taken that route, the article instead would have acted as a form of service journalism, designed to help the public understand specific topics and ideas, instead of needless fodder that amplifies and perhaps encourages discriminatory practices.

 The Daily Mail also could have also avoided covering James’ remarks in the first place.
 The expression “there is no such thing as bad press” is truest today.
 And the public eats it up.
 Trump, in the spirit of the expression, uses the press to disseminate his ideas and reach the largest possible audience he can (Zhang et al., 2017).
 A study of book reviews in the New York Times concluded, in part, that “even when a reviewer clearly pans a book, the publication of the review leads to an increase in the book’s sales” (Sorensen & Rasmussen, 2004, p.10).
 Likewise, in Trump’s case, the press is doing his marketing for him.
 He is okay knowing that there will be millions of people who hate what he says because he knows there will also be millions of people who resonate with it (Lackey, 2021).
 Perhaps then one ethical consideration is to either avoid covering far-right ideology in the first place or make sure readers can immediately understand the implications of what is being said as quickly as possible.

-There is compelling case to rethink coverage around James.
+There is a compelling case to rethink coverage around James.
 It is not just about what’s morally right; it is also about real-life ramifications and consequences.
 The press fuels ideas on identity and culture and shapes biases and perceptions (Osborn, 2022; Gillig et al., 2017).
 Anti-trans coverage like this can give rise to actual violence carried out in real life.
 Anti-trans coverage breeds transphobia (Solomon & Kurtz-Costes, 2018).
 And transphobia results in deaths every day.
 It’s hard to give a specific statistic on just how much the journalism industry is responsible for anti-trans violence.
 But by publishing articles like this, outlets continue to normalize anti-trans rhetoric.
 Complete trackers quantifying violence against trans people do not exist, but research consistently shows Black and Latina trans women are most at risk for violence (Dinno, 2017).
 An analysis of 2016 news articles found that news outlets treated trans issues with great irregularity, from including the employment of “positive and negative depictions of victims, use of language affirming and delegitimizing transgender identities, and framing of transphobia as a systemic problem” (Osborn, 2022, p.
 2034).

 Another article, this time from Politico (Kruse, 2022), mocked Rep. Madison Cawthorn for a photo in which he appeared in lingerie.
 Politico got the scoop, meaning Politico was the outlet that obtained and verified the photo, and published the story.
 Soon, every other outlet followed, writing up the news of the photograph.
 Here I would like to offer a criticism: The mere surfacing of this photograph should not have qualified as news.
 Some news outlets even pushed the st. In journalism, to push content means to send out an article to various mobile and electronic devices such as phones, laptops, and tablets.
 In my experience, it is considered the most aggressive way to market articles because news outlets are forcing the news to appear right in front of the consumer’s face, likely as the consumer is doing something on the phone or computer.
 This matters because, oftentimes, a lot of people are receiving this notification.
 An outlet that pushes a story is normally trying an aggressive approach to grab a reader’s attention and divert it from whatever they are doing on their screen to its content.
 Outlets that wrote up and pushed to the Cawthorn news, therefore, decided it is vital for everyone to know about.
 With this context in mind, the question that comes up for me is: Who is this news about Cawthorn serving or catering to?
 What is it about Cawthorn appearing in a bra and panties that qualifies it as breaking news?
 Did Politico believe that the news was substantial enough to sway the minds of political voters?
 If so, what does that assumption say about the type of stuff voters find valuable — and the type of stuff media outlets responsible for keeping politicians accountable deem important enough to vote on?
 To me, the answers to these questions are steeped in anti-LGBT sentiment.
 Politico determined that the fact that a prominent, straight-passing man who works in federal government and wore lingerie was important for his own and future constituents to know about.

 It is notable that Cawthorn is a Republican.
 Would Politico have published this if the subject were a Democrat?
 I argue that the answer is probably not, because what is newsworthy here, in the eyes of news outlets like Politico, is that Cawthorn, who is openly anti-LGBT, was caught in lingerie.
 But that sense of newsworthiness is warped because it’s not actually important that he was caught in lingerie.
 Perhaps Politico published this piece intending to criticize him for being hypocritical toward LGBT people.
-Still, the way Politico and other outlets wrote about it was , for they promoted the spread of toxic masculinity in which men are unable to express themselves or qualify as men in “feminine” attire.
+Still, the way Politico and other outlets wrote about it was degrading and misogynistic, for they promoted the spread of toxic masculinity in which men are unable to express themselves or qualify as men in “feminine” attire.
 The article referred to the surfacing of the two photos of Cawthorn in lingerie “the latest in a series of unflattering headlines for the freshman member of Congress in the run-up to the primary in his first re-election bid.
 The primary in North Carolina is May 17.
 Cawthorn has seven Republican opponents who see him as vulnerable” (Kruse, 2022, n.p.).
 In describing the photos of Cawthorn in lingerie as “unflattering” and as a potential blow to his campaign — implying that they might contribute to his vulnerability — Kruse demonstrates an aversion to the idea of a man or a person in power like a lawmaker in revealing clothing that is typically associated with women or private events within a home or elsewhere.